Posted on:

 Step 1: Save the GIF to your computer

-Step 2: In Google Slides, go to Insert > Image > Upload from computer
+Step 2: Insert > Image > Upload from computer

-Step 3: Select your GIF file and click Open
+Step 3: Select your GIF and click Open

 Method 2 - Insert by URL